 In 2018, close to 7,500 Indian students chose France as the destination to pursue higher education.
 The Indian Government has offered French Nationals 5 scholarships to study Sanskrit in India.

 France hosts more than 700,000 Indian tourists every year, making it the most popular European tourist destination for Indians.
+Over 250,000 tourists from France visited India in 2018.

 French auto major Citroen is planning its debut in India next year by opening stores in 10 cities.
 These stores will be equipped with technologies allowing the users to experience the accessories before buying the car.